mahmoudtaherkhattabmtk/Delvro/README.md

 # Delvro
-Web page show the services of delvro start-up
+Web page shows the services of Delvro start-up